vpavlenko/study-music/parts/classical_advanced.md

 - Wilfrid Dunwell.
 The evolution of twentieth-century harmony
 - Ludmila Ulehla.
 Contemporary Harmony: Romanticism Through the Twelve-Tone Row
+- [Dmitri Tymoczko.
+Local Harmonic Grammar in Western Classical Music](https://dmitri.mycpanel.princeton.edu/mozart.pdf) - the harmonic syntax of Western classical music can be captured by a simple maplike grammar without recursive generative rules.
+Also see his other [books and papers](https://dmitri.mycpanel.princeton.edu/geometry-of-music.html)

 Advanced form